vholik/medusa-custom-attributes/README.md

 ### Using on storefront

+To get custom attributes make a `/store/attributes` request.
+If you want to get attributes that is related to certain categories use `/store/attributes?categories[]=CATEGORY_HANDLE` param

 After adding custom attributes to product, you can see field `attribute_values` in product responses.
 Also, you can filter them using query parameters in the URL.
 For example:

 ```bash